Auckland teen to travel to Denmark to testify against alleged cyber criminal

 The trial begins on Tuesday.

-Current Long Bay College principal CJ Healey said as the incident happened before he started at the school he did not have full knowledge of the case and couldn't comment.
+The school's new principal said as the incident happened before he started there he did not have full knowledge of the case and couldn't comment.

 A New Zealand Police spokeswoman confirmed one of its officers would give evidence at the trial.